Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$: SUPPLEMENTARY NOTE 2: Topological superconductivity

 As discussed in previous sections and the main text, the nodal superconducting order parameters with nonzero in-plane magnetic moments can be constructed by combining order parameters from different irreps.
 The superconducting order parameter can generally be expressed as:

 The parameters $\theta$ and $\phi$ depend on the relative amplitudes between superconducting order parameters belonging to different irreps.
-We choose $\theta=0.2023 \pi$ without loss of generality.
-In addition, as discussed in the main text, the intrinsic polarization of the pairing state is determined by the decoupling coefficient and can be characterized by the parameter $\phi$.
-The highest transition temperature corresponds to the $\phi=\phi_{0}$, which we choose to be $0.3\pi$.
+We choose $\theta=0$ without loss of generality.
+In addition, the intrinsic polarization of the pairing state is determined by the decoupling coefficient and can be characterized by the parameter $\phi$.
+The highest transition temperature was chosen to be the state with $\phi=0.3\pi$.
+When considering the superconducting order parameter shown in Eq.(\ref{dv}), the total BdG Hamiltonian can be rewritten as: